 of the Popes, however, is free and can be accessed from a small door inside the Basilica itself.

 Please note that you will not be able to take pictures

 The use of a camera is not allowed during the visit to the Necropolis, even without flash.
 Keep in mind that this is a very special place whose preservation is paramount, so you will have to put your camera and cell phone away on this occasion.
 You will have the opportunity to immortalize your trip to Rome in many corners of the city and even in other parts of the Vatican, such as the Museums, the Basilica or St. Peter's Square.## Respect the dress code at St. Peter's Basilica

 Remember that both St. Peter's Basilica and its Necropolis are a place of worship and therefore, you must follow the dress code for access to its interior.
 Both men and women should cover their shoulders and knees, so you should avoid short pants or skirts and tank tops.
 Women should also cover their cleavage, so the most practical way to visit the Vatican (especially if you are traveling in summer) is to wear a foulard or scarf to drape over your shoulders.
 These rules also apply to visits to the Vatican Museums and the Sistine Chapel.

 Please leave backpacks and bulky objects at the hotel

-Complete your visit to the Crypts and Necropolis of St. Peter with a full tour of the Vatican
+Complete your visit to the Crypts and the Necropolis of St. Peter with a tour of the Vatican